david-zip/notes-misc/dynamic-masking.md

 SHA2_HEX(dataColumn, digest_size)
 ```

 `digest_size` is an optional parameter which specifies the type of `SHA-2` function will be used to encrypt the string.
-Possible inputs are listed below
+Possible inputs are listed below:

 - 224 = `SHA-224`
 - 256 = `SHA-256` (default)